×

 • Take diabetes medications regularly

-• Ensure you have food to get through days of the lockdown
+• Ensure you have food to get through the days of the lockdown

-• Check with your doctor on how to correct sudden drop in blood sugar
+• Check with your doctor on how to correct a sudden drop in blood sugar

-• Drink plenty of fluids and follow healthy diet advised by your doctor
+• Drink plenty of fluids and follow a healthy diet advised by your doctor

 • Exercise regularly within your home after checking with your doctor